cethka/landing-page/README.md

 ## Disclaimer

 The other contributor is my other account.
-I've just realized that I have been doing all of my commits for this project with this other account of mine lmao.
+Turns out I had been doing most of the commits for this project with this other account of mine.